Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/ruler_and_protractor.rst

 Here are common steps for using the ruler.

 - Activate the Ruler from the toolshelf.
-- Click and drag in the viewport to define the initial start/end point for the ruler.
+- Click and drag in the view-port to define the initial start/end point for the ruler.
 - Orbit the view and click on either end of the ruler to re-position it.
   Holding :kbd:`Ctrl` enables snap to elements.
 - Click on the middle to measure angles.
-- Press Enter to store the ruler for later use or Esc to cancel.
+- Press :kbd:`Return` to store the ruler for later use or :kbd:`Escape` to cancel.

 .. note::